 Nowadays, such specific features can be seen among many fishes (for example, flowerhorn) but earlier it was rather unusual.
 However, lionhead cichlids also differ from others in the way they swim.

-But in case when turquoise jewel cichlid has tank mates of corresponding size and temper it’s no way a troublesome fish.
+Jewel cichlid (Hemichromis bimaculatus) is a cichlid that became famous due to its beauty and aggressiveness.
+Of course, jewel cichlid is aggressive if it is kept together with guppies and danio.
+But in case when cichlid has tank mates of corresponding size and temper it’s no way a troublesome fish.
 The only exception is its spawning period, but who can consider a fish protecting its eggs an aggressive one?

 Frontosa (lat.
 Cyphotilapia frontosa, earlier named Paratilapia frontosa) is a very beautiful fish and it’s very popular among cichlid-fans.
 Etymology of the fish name Cyphotilapia is the following: Cypho from Greek means a “hunchback” and Tilapia when translated from the local dialect means “fish”.